The Center for Sustainability

 This definition underlies the idea of sustainability today, but even this does not take into account the complexity of the issue.
 Maintaining a certain quality of life for future generations requires us to take a step back and think about the big picture—environmental, economic, and social—and how these things together can help us "sustain" foundational systems such as food, biodiversity, water, and climate, for everyone as a community.

-Although all things "green" have gained momentum in recent years, Pepperdine's commitment to strive towards sustainability began in 1972 when a water reclamation program was implemented for irrigation.
+Although all things "green" have gained momentum in recent years, Pepperdine's commitment to strive toward sustainability began in 1972 when a water reclamation program was implemented for irrigation.
 As an educational institution, Pepperdine University has a unique obligation to not only engage in sustainability but also to educate our students.
 Likewise, as a Christian institution, we have a unique opportunity to view sustainability as a moral or ethical obligation, one that requires the protection of ecosystems to ensure justice for both current and future generations.
 This is necessitated by the fact that those of the lowest socioeconomic status are the most impacted by environmental degradation.
 This values-centric framework for sustainability is consistent with the University mission of graduating academically knowledgeable and ethically responsible students with a lifelong commitment to purposeful service and leadership.
-The Center for Sustainability is a conduit for advancement of sustainability through communication, implementation, and education.
+The Center for Sustainability is a conduit for the advancement of sustainability through communication, implementation, and education.

 What is the "triple bottom line"?

 Today more and more businesses and institutions follow what is called the "triple bottom line" when it comes to sustainability.
 Simply put, this involves the simultaneous pursuit of economic prosperity, environmental quality, and social equity.
 Companies aiming for sustainability need to perform not against a single, financial bottom line but against the triple bottom line.